Dr Nick Preston

 The Children's Arm Rehabilitation Measure

-I am also very fortunate to be involved with the Born in Bradford cohort study by the Bradford Institute for Health Research, where I am the lead of the Motor Skills theme within the Centre for Applied Education Research.
-The Motor Skills theme includes the development and testing of a new measure for evaluating children’s fundamental motor skills, and a new evidence-based programme of activities to help children with poor motor skills.
+In Bradford, the Motor Skills theme included the development and testing of a new measure for evaluating children’s fundamental motor skills, and a new evidence-based programme of activities to help children with poor motor skills.
 Up to six children in every classroom are profoundly affected by poor fundamental motor skills, which has a devastating impact on children's development and life chances.
 There is a large body of evidence showing how poor movement skills affect children's physical activity and their physical, emotional, social, psychological and educational development.
 Across the UK, few children (about 20%) meet government recommendations for levels of physical activity, and obesity is on the rise in school children – in Bradford, 10% of children are at risk of or have developed late-onset diabetes.
-My published systematic review found three well-conducted trials investigating physiotherapy activities that produced large effect sizes in the outcome measures evaluating the children's movement skills; these activities are the basis for the new programme, which is designed to be delivered in schools by school staff.
-Once this has been piloted in schools we will be conducting a large multicentre randomised controlled trial to evaluate the benefits on children’s quality of life, academic progress, physical health and physical activity.
+Our systematic review found three well-conducted trials investigating physiotherapy activities that produced large effect sizes in the outcome measures evaluating the children's movement skills; these activities are the basis for the new programme, which is designed to be delivered in schools by school staff.

 Front cover of the movement skills programme